greymem/markdown-doclet/README.md

 This library provides a doclet to output the javadoc comments from Java source code to markdown.

-_This is probably the worst code I have ever written and has only one purpose: Get my [Bouncy-GBG API](https://github.com/neuhalje/bouncy-gpg) into the [CMS](https://neuhalje.github.io/bouncy-gpg/).
-The code is untested and has been beaten into submission with a lead-pipe._
+_This is probably the worst code I have ever written and has only one purpose: Get this [javadoc](https://github.com/neuhalje/bouncy-gpg) into a [CMS](https://neuhalje.github.io/bouncy-gpg/).
+The code is untested, ugly, does only halve of what the 'html javadoc' does - but it works good enough._

 If you want to use this code as well, I _might_ help adding some decency to it ;-)

-The base, some ideas and shamelessly stolen from the [xml-doclet](https://github.com/MarkusBernhardt/xml-doclet) library by Markus Bernhardt.
+The base was shamelessly stolen from the [xml-doclet](https://github.com/MarkusBernhardt/xml-doclet) library by Markus Bernhardt.

 Usage
 -----